hyurl/sfn-schedule-parser/README.md

 - `0` in position, the schedule should run now;
 - `1` waiting, the schedule should wait for the next tick.

-The method `getBestInterval()` returns the best interval value calculated according to the schedule information, so that the scheduler doesn't need to check the state every second when not necessary.
+The methods `getBestInterval()` and `getBestTimeout()` returns the best interval/timeout value calculated according to the schedule information, so that the scheduler doesn't need to check the state every second when not necessary.

 ## How to build a scheduler?